Wed 20 – Thu 21 May 2026

 Starring Ola

 30-year-old Ola lives in the small Norwegian village of Vidaråsen, where the 150 residents are a mix of people with and without disabilities.
+In the village the residents aim to live life at a slower pace and in harmony with nature.
 Their community is founded on empathy, respect, and mutual interdependence.

 Ola, who has a mild learning disability, spends his days working in the workshop, pulling carrots from the ground and chatting for hours with his best friend, Lasse.
-He generally enjoys life and is a witty and sincere individual, leading to conversations and cordial friendships in the village.
-But in the background, there’s always the threat of Lasse moving back to Denmark…
+He generally enjoys his life and is a witty and sincere individual who talks openly and honestly about his condition.
+Conversations and cordial friendships in the village are a highlight of Ola’s daily life, but in the background, there’s always the threat of Lasse moving back to Denmark…

 Beloved by Norwegian audiences, Ragnhild Nøst Bergem’s life-affirming documentary is an honest and heartwarming portrait of a thoughtful and gracious man.
 Through Ola and his reflections, it tells a universal story of inclusion, diversity, independence and the importance of being exactly who you are.